Chinglish: History

-A 2013 sign on a lady's changing room, writing "Wom's Bathing Box".
+A 2013 sign on a ladies' changing room, reading "Wom's Bathing Box".

 English first arrived in China in 1637, when British traders reached Hong Kong, Macau and Guangzhou (Canton).
 In the 17th century, Chinese Pidgin English originated as a lingua franca for trade between British people and mostly Cantonese-speaking Chinese people.
 This proto-Chinglish term "pidgin" originated as a Chinese mispronunciation of the English word "business".
 Following the First and Second Opium War between 1839 and 1842, Pidgin English spread north to Shanghai and other treaty ports.
 Pidgin usage began to decline in the late 19th century when Chinese and missionary schools began teaching Standard English.
 In 1982, the People's Republic of China made English the main foreign language in education.
 The spelling of words in Chinese education follows British English standards, while the pronunciation in the tape recording adheres to American English.
 Current estimates for the number of English learners in China range from 300 to 500 million.